puikinsh/Unite-Theme/README.md

 * Updated Bootstrap framework to 3.3.4
 * Added extra class name "header-area" to provide more flexibility when customizing this theme.
+* Fixed problem with invisible label for color variations in WooCommerce

 ####1.5.9 - 11.02.2015 ####